Therapy for Couples Coping with Illness

 In Sickness and in Health…but you didn’t expect it to happen to you!

-Diagnosis of a new illness or a chronic illness can have huge implications for your relationship.
+Living with illness (either newly diagnosed or a chronic condition) can have huge implications for your relationship.
 Relationships already bring out issues in all of us.
 Learning to cope with an illness on top of normal relationship challenges can put tremendous strain on the relationship.

 For some partners it means learning to become a caregiver or taking on new responsibilities in the household.
 For other partners, it can mean learning to ask for (and accept) help.